Cadasta/cadasta-docs/en/03-projects.md

 ### Project Members & Member Permissions {#project-members-member-permissions}

 When you create members of your project, you must assign them permissions.
-These permissions will define user accesses and privileges for whatever project they're working on.
-Currently, there are five user roles, each with their own set of privileges for the project:
+These permissions will define user accesses and privileges for that project.
+Currently, there are five user roles, each with their own set of privileges:

 * **Administrator**.
 The Administrator can create new projects within an organization and manage user roles and access.
 This role has full permissions regarding accessing and editing data in the project.